RPGroup-PBoC/human_impacts/data/anthropocene/USGS_cement_production/README.md

 # Global cement production

 ## Description
 This entry gives the global production of cement in the year 2019.
+It can be used to estimate global concrete production.

 ## Key Numbers
-Global cement production in 2019: 4,100,000,000 tons, Global concrete production (see notes for how this was approximated): 28,700,000,000 tons
+Global cement production in 2019: 4.1 Gt,
+Global concrete production in 2019 (see notes for how this was approximated): 28.7 Gt

 ## Source Information
 * **Source Website**: USGS Cement Statistics and Information